Thank Heavens for Angel Wings/Diwal

 At home, I did exactly as told and brushed the shells to remove the dirt and then place the diwal over charcoal.
 As soon as the meat turns a little brownish and the juice comes out of the meat then they’re ready to eat.
 I easily understood the man’s warning not to overcook since they would lose much of their juice.

 And the verdict?
 Really, I’ve never tasted a shellfish as soft, succulent and sweet as diwal.
 Diwal tastes heavenly!
 No wonder they’re sought after for they taste like no other shellfish.
-Thank heavens they’re still around today so that we can still have a taste of diwal.
-Hopefully, diwal will be around forever.
+Grilled diwal is a perfect pair for laswa, or vegetable stew.
+Diwal can also be steamed with lemongrass and ginger to enhance its flavor.
+They can also be baked which most restaurants in Bacolod serve when diwal is in season.

 I’ll add this to my “must-eat-list” when I visit.
 Any chance you can recommend a place in Bacolod to get fresh diwal?